Sympathy for Data is a visual software tool that helps to link scripts and data between different systems and enables analysis.

 – Easily share data from a data process with web reports or other chosen formats.

-Sympathy for Data can easily be used throughout an organization, thanks to the flexible configuration options.
-The tool can be deployed as a standalone application, integrated in a server environment or combined with other enterprise solutions such as SQL (Server Integration Services), SharePoint, etc. The purpose is not to lock users into the platform, but instead to serve as an interface between different systems, data formats, etc.
+Sympathy for Data can easily be used throughout an organisation, thanks to the flexible configuration options.
+The software can be deployed as a standalone application, integrated in a server environment or combined with other enterprise solutions such as SQL (Server Integration Services), SharePoint, etc. The purpose is not to lock users into the platform, but instead to serve as an interface between different systems, data formats, etc.